 (a) Educate Attendees pre event and through the duration of an event on record keeping expectations and mechanisms at Events to support this.

-(b) Consider ways to guide best practice behaviours through event design.
+(b) Consider ways to guide the best practice behaviours set out in this code, through event design.

 (c) Educate and influence Attendees to take responsibility for their own record keeping.